beingmerry/phase-2-project/README.md

 # Kevin

-typing in things to push
+- typing in things to push
-skydiving
+- skydiving
-hiking
+- hiking
-coding
+- coding
+- biking
+- suggesting we should find an edible mushroom api

 🎯 I usually use the target emoji to indicate ToDo's for myself... feel free to introduce yourself here if you want to!